theforeman/theforeman.org/plugins/foreman_ansible/2.x/index.md

 # 3. Configuration

 Smart proxies are authenticated by Foreman usually through certificates (found in /etc/foreman-proxy/).
-Therefore, when it comes to proxies, it is NOT necessary to add them to the setting `trusted_puppetmaster_hosts`.
+Therefore, when it comes to proxies, it is NOT necessary to add them to the setting `trusted_hosts`.

-If you want to use Ansible and submit facts/reports to Foreman, through the callback, you should add whatever hosts (again, except Smart Proxies) you want to submit facts **from** to the setting `trusted_puppetmaster_hosts`.
+If you want to use Ansible and submit facts/reports to Foreman, through the callback, you should add whatever hosts (again, except Smart Proxies) you want to submit facts **from** to the setting `trusted_hosts`.
 Change it at Administer > Settings, Auth tab. e.g: If you're running Ansible from host 'A', which SSHs into host 'B', you need to add host 'A'

 If the Foreman setting `create_new_host_when_facts_are_uploaded` (Puppet tab) is true, and $HOSTNAME doesn't exist in Foreman, it will autocreate that host in Foreman.
 If it already exists, it will update the facts.